ragardner/tktrees/DOCUMENTATION.md

 By right clicking on an ID in the tree panel you can select various functions.
 The main functions are Detach, Copy and Delete.

-To cut or copy an ID between different hierarchies:
+To detach or copy an ID between different hierarchies:

-- Right click on the ID and select whichever option you want then switch hierarchy and right click in empty space or on the ID you want to paste the cut/copied ID to as a sibling or child.
+- Right click on the ID and select whichever option you want then switch hierarchy and right click in empty space or on the ID you want to paste the detached/copied ID to as a sibling or child.
 - If you want to paste an ID as an ID without a parent right click on a top ID and choose paste as sibling.
-- You can also cut all of an IDs children, including grandchildren and so on, and paste them under where you right click.
+- You can also detach all of an ID's children, including grandchildren and so on, and paste them under where you right click.
 - Using shift click you can select multiple up or down of an existing selection.
 Using Ctrl click you can make multiple selections.
 - When using the Ctrl X, C and V keys to cut/copy and paste they will work on the selected ID, not on the position where the mouse is hovering (unless pasting over empty space using Ctrl V).
 - Cutting and copying using this method will only perform on IDs that are on the same level as the top most (index-wise) ID, after pressing Ctrl X or C it will deselect any selections that were not cut or copied.

 ID Deletion:

 - Pressing the Delete key on multiple selections will work the same way, except performing a Delete immediately.
 The delete key uses the typical Delete ID function, not deleting its children.
 - In the tree panel there are 5 delete ID options.
 Delete ID only removes the ID from the hierarchy you're currently viewing IF the ID occurs in another hierarchy, if it does not then it totally removes the ID.
 - Del all of ID totally removes the ID.
 Del ID+children is the same as Delete ID but for every child and child of that child and so on recursively under the selected ID.

 Editing cells: